Leody Taveras Preview, Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Among the qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 90th and he is 80th in slugging.
+- Among the qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 93rd and he is 82nd in slugging.

-- Taveras has had an RBI in 42 games this year (30.7%), including 15 multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in seven contests.
+- Taveras has driven in a run in 42 games this season (30.4%), including 15 games with more than one RBI (10.9%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.